Family Nurse Practitioner

-The Advanced Practice Registered Nurse: Nurse Practitioner - Family concentration prepares students with important skills in the areas of health promotion, risk detection, illness prevention, and management of acute and chronic illnesses.
+The Family Nurse Practitioner concentration prepares students with important skills in the areas of health promotion, risk detection, illness prevention, and management of acute and chronic illnesses.
 You’ll learn primary care and clinical judgment skills working with faculty and clinical preceptors in a variety of ambulatory care settings and specialty clinics.

-As an APRN: Family NP student, we offer you:
+As a Family NP student, we offer you: